acaceresssit/angular2-tour-of-heroes/README.md

 To demonstrate a full authentication setup, there are a number of differences between this fork and the original.

-### 1. Login and Logout Buttons
+### 1. Login and Logout Controls

-Two new buttons--one for logging in and the other for logging out--have been added to the navbar in `app.component.ts`.
-Clicks on these buttons call methods that are exposed by a new `AuthService`, which provides logic for opening up the Auth0 Lock widget and saving the user's profile object and JWT in local storage.
+Two new controls--one for logging in and the other for logging out--have been added to the navbar in `shared/navbar/navbar.html`.
+Clicking these buttons will call methods that are exposed by another new addition: an `AuthService`.
+This service provides logic for opening up the [Auth0 Lock](https://auth0.com/lock) widget and saving the user's profile object and JWT in local storage.

 ### 2. Express Server